tylermangin/stata_latex/README.md

-# stata_latex
-making STATA and LaTex play nice with one another
+# Making STATA and LaTex Play Nice

+STATA_to_LaTex (.do)
+STATA commands to output LaTex Code
+Tables: Summary Statistics, Regressions

+LaTex_from_STATA (.tex)
+A LaTex template with the output from STATA_to_LaTex and a section for displaying STATA commands

+~Tyler Mangin